Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

-Note that the approximation ratio of $4$ or $9$ in these examples may appear large at first glance.
+The approximation guarantees that come out of the thin-tail parameterization may appear large at first glance.
 However, the benchmark here is the optimal welfare, which might be significantly higher than the optimal revenue, and hence the actual loss compared to the optimal revenue might be smaller.
-In fact, in \cref{sub:lin-bound} we provide an improved approximation ratio for distributions with non-increasing densities when compared to the optimal revenue under a slightly different small-tail assumption.
+In fact, in \cref{sub:lin-bound} we provide an improved approximation ratio for distributions with non-increasing densities when compared to the optimal revenue under a slightly different thin-tail parameterization.

-Moreover, the interpretation of the approximation result is not to take the constant factor too literally \citep{roughgarden2019approximately}.
+Moreover, the interpretation of the approximation result is not to take the constant factor too literally \citep{hartline2012approximation,roughgarden2019approximately}.
 Instead, we should focus on the relative comparison of the approximation factors in different environments.
-In our model, the worst-case approximation ratio with degenerate type distributions degrades linearly with the number of actions available to the agent, while the worst-case approximation ratio with sufficient uncertainty remains constant regardless of the number of actions.
-This illustrates that sufficient uncertainty is the main factor driving the approximate optimality of linear contracts in our Bayesian model.\footnote{In \cref{appx:smoothed} we further illustrate this point using the smoothed-analysis framework.
-We show that by introducing noise to any point-mass distribution, the resulting ``smoothed’’ distribution enables linear contracts to achieve a good approximation.
-The approximation factor depends on the amount of noise in the mixture.}
+In our model, the worst-case approximation ratio with degenerate pointmass type distributions degrades linearly with the number of actions available to the agent, while the worst-case approximation ratio with sufficient uncertainty on agent's ability remains constant regardless of the number of actions.
+This illustrates that sufficient uncertainty in agent's ability is the main factor driving the approximate optimality of linear contracts in our Bayesian model.

+Another important comparison is between the approximation guarantees of different contract formats under the same assumption of sufficient uncertainty.
+As we illustrate later in \cref{sec:approx_other}, the approximation factors of other simple contracts, such as debt contracts, may degrade linearly with the number of actions available to the agent, even with sufficient uncertainty.
+This comparison highlights the robust performance of linear contract when there is sufficient uncertainty regarding the agent's ability.
+The main idea for this difference is that when the agent is offered with a linear contract, the revenue contribution from high ability agents approximately covers the welfare from low ability agents.
+Such covering argument fails for other contract formats such as debt contracts.